PierreSchnizer/accml-less/doc/accml_less_design_flaws.md

 To make the device illusion work, `accml-less` uses four layers:

-1. *Combined View* — the dual device/beam-dynamics interface
+1. *Combined View* — the dual device/design (beam-dynamics) interface
 2. *View Facade* — bundles view implementations and routes calls
-3. *View Implementation* — does backend-specific work
+3. *View Implementation* — prepares data for the backend with an as slim access to the underlaying implementation as possible
 4. *Backend Proxy* — ensures a uniform API for all backends

 This may look like overkill, but each layer solves a distinct problem.\
 Skip one, and you get spaghetti.

 ## 4. What Could Be Improved
 ### 4.1 Clearer vocabulary